catedrasaes-umu/NoSQLDataEngineering/README.md

 # Random data generation

 The purpose for this project is to provide the user a meaningful dataset of a certain volume to which he can execute queries and perform different data analyses, since sometimes the data available in a dataset is not sufficient to apply certain processes.
 Because of this, this project may be used to generate random data content using a NoSQLSchema model as an input file.
-A YAML configuration file may be also defined with certain parameters and conditions so the data generated meets certain criteria defined by the user.
+A YAML configuration file should also be defined with certain parameters and conditions so the data generated meets certain criteria defined by the user.

 The general structure of the project is as follows: